tuomt/warships/README.md

 # warships
-Turn based strategy game in which the goal is to destroy the enemy naval fleet.
+A turn based strategy game in which the goal is to destroy the enemy naval fleet.